slemanz/ADVANCED_EMBEDDED_C/DATA_STRUCTURES/queues/README.md

 - Check if the queue is empty.
 If it is, the operation fails.
 - Read the element from the location pointed to by the front pointer.
 - Update the front pointer: `front = (front + 1) % capacity.`

+### Circular Queues Applications

+1. Data Buffering:
+    - Communication Data: Buffering data coming in and out of communication interfaces (UART, SPI, I2C, Ethernet).
+    - Audio/Video Data: Buffering samples from audio and video streams, where constant data flow needs efficient handling.

+2. Task/Event Queuing:
+    - Task Scheduling: Holding task IDs or event triggers that need to be processed.
+    - Interrupt Handling: Queueing the processing of interrupt events to prevent prolonged interrupt service routines, which can disrupt the main flow of the application.

+### Doubly Queues

+- A doubly-ended queue, often called a deque (pronounced "deck"), is a versatile data structure that combines the characteristics of both a queue and a stack.

+- Unlike a traditional queue, where elements are added at the rear and removed from the front (FIFO), a deque allows you to add and remove elements from both ends.

+- This bidirectional nature makes deques highly flexible for various applications.

+### Key Features of a Deque

+1. **Bidirectional Operations:**
+    - Insertion: Elements can be added at either the front (head) or the rear (tail) of the deque.
+    - Deletion: Elements can be removed from either the front or the rear of the deque.

+2. Flexibility:
+    - A deque can act like a queue (FIFO), a stack (LIFO), or a combination of both.
+This adaptability makes it suitable for various scenarios.

+### Implementations